MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-app-service-using-azure-cli.md

 ---
-title: Execute the Azure CLI with Jenkins
+title: Tutorial - Deploy to Azure App Service with Jenkins and the Azure CLI
 description: Learn how to use Azure CLI to deploy a Java web app to Azure in Jenkins Pipeline
 keywords: jenkins, azure, devops, app service, cli ms.topic: tutorial ms.date: 10/23/2019
 ---

-# Deploy to Azure App Service with Jenkins and the Azure CLI
+# Tutorial: Deploy to Azure App Service with Jenkins and the Azure CLI

 To deploy a Java web app to Azure, you can use Azure CLI in [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/).
 In this tutorial, you create a CI/CD pipeline on an Azure VM including how to:

 > [!div class="checklist"]